To see the 2025 programme please see here

 An opportunity for members to upload Festive Greetings, created by any means, to a dedicated photo album.

-Annual Challenge - Water
+Annual Challenge - "Fire and Ice"

 At least one of our core skills should be used.